j3k0/supercouch/README.md

 This depends on your system, for a quick and dirty solution you can edit `/opt/couchdb/bin/couchdb` and add the environment variable next to others already in this file.

-By default, supercouch will connect to redis running on localhost port 6389
+By default, supercouch will connect to redis running on localhost port 6389.
+Note that it is meant to work on a central redis server (or cluster), so all nodes of your CouchDB cluster should connect to the same database.

 Use `/opt/supercouch/bin/supercouch --help` for a list of options.